How to Use Buyer Demand to Find Your Next Big Idea

 B. To be one of 1000 people selling a similar product (price, quality, etc) searched 10,000 times?

 The logical answer is A. While you have 10x fewer searches, you have 100x fewer competitors.
-If you were to base your decision on volume, you would choose B and that wouldn't be smart,” says Nate.
+If you were to base your decision on volume, you would choose B and that wouldn't be smart."

-That’s good advice.
-Just be sure to check the search results for all the keyword combinations you are using in your research.
+Be sure to check the search results for all the keyword combinations you discover in your research to confirm they are relevant to your product.
 Again, that is as easy as clicking on ‘Search Amazon’, which is an option from the search icon inside each keyword phrase.

-Once you figure out what you’re selling you can head back to MerchantWords to determine all the keywords you should use to create your Amazon listing.
+Once you figure out what you’re selling you can head back to MerchantWords to determine the best keywords to create your Amazon listing.
 We’ve got a few tips here on how to use keywords to maximize your potential and help boost your sales.